preames/public-notes/compiler-correctness.rst

 Other random notes around fuzzing

-Empherically, finding regressions requires about a million unique test executions.
+Empirically, finding regressions requires about a million unique test executions.
 No idea why, but most regressions fall out somewhere between a million and two million unique tests executions.
 (With a niave fuzzer, nothing fancy.
 May differ with better fuzzer technology.)
 Assuming an average of 30 seconds per test (i.e.